isi-mube/isi-mube/README.md

 **Data Scientist** [@UniversalDX](https://www.universaldx.com/) and **Data Lead Teacher** [@Ironhack](https://www.ironhack.com/us) with a background in **Cytology** (as cytotechnologist), **Education** (as professor and advocate) & **Digital Pathology** (as specialist).

-Mentoring future data professionals and implementing **AI models** for non-invasive multicancer diagnosis using **liquid biopsy** and cfDNA methylation to make a positive impact on **Healthcare**.
+Working on **AI models** for non-invasive multicancer diagnosis using liquid biopsy and cfDNA methylation to make a positive impact on **Healthcare** and mentoring future data professionals

 Also;

-- In 2023, [Cytology Codex](https://github.com/isi-mube/cytology-codex) was showcased in Ironhack Hackshows & the European Congress of Cytology and published in [Cytopathology Journal](https://onlinelibrary.wiley.com/toc/13652303/2023/34/S1).
+- Showcased, [Cytology Codex](https://github.com/isi-mube/cytology-codex)  in Ironhack Hackshows and European Congress of Cytology & published it on [Cytopathology Journal](https://onlinelibrary.wiley.com/toc/13652303/2023/34/S1).
 - Published 11+ research articles, including [AI](https://www.nature.com/articles/s41379-022-01147-y) and guidelines for [Digital Pathology](https://books.google.es/books/about/Gu%C3%ADa_de_Calidad_en_Citopatolog%C3%ADa.html?id=CBzsDwAAQBAJ&redir_esc=y) implementation.
 - Presented at regional, national, and international conferences.
 - Secretary of the [European Advisory Committee of Cytotechnology](https://www.efcs.eu/links/eacc-advisory-commitee/).